Skip to content

 • by

-Created by Kelley Puckett and Damion Scott, Cassandra Cain is a member of the Batfamily who made her first appearance in Batman #567 (July 1999), during the No Man’s Land event (see reading order here).
-She then became Batgirl and got her own solo series.
+Created by Kelley Puckett and Damion Scott, Cassandra Cain is a member of the Batfamily who made her first appearance in Batman #567 (July 1999), during the No Man’s Land event.
+She then became the official Batgirl and got her own solo series.
 She’s also known as Black Bat and Orphan.

-Cassandra Cain is the most lethal member of the Batfamily.
-The daughter of assassins David Cain and Lady Shiva, she was raised to become a killer.
-Most accurately, she was conditioned to become the world’s greatest assassin.
-To achieve that, she was deprived of speech and human contact during her childhood in order to develop an incredible ability to interpret body language to the point of reading complex thoughts – basically, body movement is her first language, and she didn’t talk for a long time.
-Her unique way of communicating made her an expert martial artist like no other.
+Cassandra Cain is the deadliest member of the Batfamily.
+The daughter of assassins David Cain and Lady Shiva, she was raised to be a killer.
+In fact, she was conditioned to become the world’s greatest assassin.
+To this end, she was deprived of speech and human contact during her childhood, which enabled her to develop an incredible ability to interpret body language to the extent that she could read complex thoughts.
+In essence, body movement was her first language, and she didn’t speak for a long time.
+This unique way of communicating has made her a martial artist like no other.

-Batman took her under his wing, and she soon became the new Batgirl with Barbara Gordon’s blessings.
-That was before the New 52 era.
-She got a new origin story after being reintroduced in the DCU in the Batman & Robin Eternal series.
+Batman took her under his wing and, with Barbara Gordon’s blessing, she soon became the new Batgirl.
+This happened before the New 52 era.
+After being reintroduced in the DCU in the Batman & Robin Eternal series, she got a new origin story.

 Read More »Cassandra Cain Reading Order (Batgirl, Orphan, Black Bat)